OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Experiments

 \subsection{Ablation Study}

-We conduct ablation study to validate the effectiveness of face and timbre embeddings and contrastive learning objectives. (i) \textbf{Baseline.} We only utilize flow matching losses $\mathcal{L}_{FM}^{V}$ and $\mathcal{L}_{FM}^{A}$, and do not employ face and timbre embeddings. (ii) \textbf{"+ Face and Timbre embeddings".} We only use flow matching losses $\mathcal{L}_{FM}^{V}$ and $\mathcal{L}_{FM}^{A}$, where face and timbre embeddings are employed. (iii) \textbf{"+ Contrastive learning losses".} Compared to (ii), we further apply contrastive learning objectives $\mathcal{L}_{CL}^{I}$ and $\mathcal{L}_{CL}^{A}$ in Eq.~(\ref{eqn:all_loss}) as our standard version.
+We conduct ablation study to validate the effectiveness of face and timbre embeddings and contrastive learning objectives. (i) \textbf{Baseline.} We only utilize flow matching losses $\mathcal{L}_{FM}^{V}$ and $\mathcal{L}_{FM}^{A}$, and do not employ face and timbre embeddings. (ii) \textbf{"+ Reference embeddings".} We only use flow matching losses $\mathcal{L}_{FM}^{V}$ and $\mathcal{L}_{FM}^{A}$, where face and timbre embeddings are employed. (iii) \textbf{"+ Contrastive losses".} Compared to (ii), we further apply contrastive learning objectives $\mathcal{L}_{CL}^{I}$ and $\mathcal{L}_{CL}^{A}$ in Eq.~(\ref{eqn:all_loss}) as our standard version.

 We provide quantitative ablation results in the last three rows of Tab.~\ref{tab:quanti}.
 Face embeddings and contrastive identity objective $\mathcal{L}_{CL}^{I}$ can significantly enhance identity preservation and video quality.
 Furthermore, timbre embeddings and contrastive timbre loss $\mathcal{L}_{CL}^{A}$ boost timbre similarity by 31.0\% and 23.7\%, respectively, where audio quality can also be consistently improved.
 Across all three settings, the prompt following metric \textit{CLIP-Text} and word error rate \textit{WER} show little variation.
-We also show visual ablation results in Fig.~\ref{fig:ablation}, which supports our findings in Tab.~\ref{tab:quanti}. \textbf{Baseline} struggles to maintain the identity information and is prone to generating artifacts in facial details. \textbf{"+ Face and Timbre embeddings"} improves the baseline to a great extent while our standard OmniCustom (\textbf{"+ Contrastive learning losses"}) achieves the best generation.
+We also show visual ablation results in Fig.~\ref{fig:ablation}, which supports our findings in Tab.~\ref{tab:quanti}. \textbf{Baseline} struggles to maintain the identity information and is prone to generating artifacts in facial details. \textbf{"+ Reference embeddings"} improves the baseline to a great extent while our standard OmniCustom (\textbf{"+ Contrastive losses"}) achieves the best generation.